2023 Best Value Industrial Engineering Schools in the New England Region

 Read full report on Industrial Engineering at Worcester Polytechnic Institute

-University of Rhode Island landed the #8 spot in the 2023 rankings for the best value industrial engineering programs.
-URI is a large public school located in the suburb of Kingston.
+With a ranking of #8, University of Rhode Island did quite well on this year’s best value schools for industrial engineering students.
+URI is a fairly large public school located in the suburb of Kingston.

 Full Industrial Engineering at University of Rhode Island Report

 University of Massachusetts - Dartmouth came in at #9 in this year’s edition of the Best Value Industrial Engineering Schools in the New England Region ranking.
-UMass Dartmouth is a moderately-sized public school located in the midsize suburb of North Dartmouth.
+UMass Dartmouth is a medium-sized public school located in the suburb of North Dartmouth.

-Out-of-state tuition fees for undergraduate students at UMass Dartmouth are $30,153 per year.
+The average tuition and fees for an out-of-state undergraduate student at UMass Dartmouth are $30,153 a year.

-Read full report on Industrial Engineering at University of Vermont
+Full Industrial Engineering at University of Vermont Report

-Explore the best industrial engineering colleges for a specific state in the New England region.
+Explore the best industrial engineering schools for a specific state in the New England region.

 One of 40 majors within the area of study, industrial engineering has other similar majors worth exploring.